kormorant/scripts/README.md

 ## gameoflife.py
 A crappy implementation of Conway's game of life.
 Prints to the commandline, generations are simply printed below each other.
 Not much to it.

+## move-delete-downloads.sh
+A script that identifies downloads that haven't been touched in a while, and moves them to a different folder.
+From there, if they stay untouched, they are moved again, and after that, deleted.
+This requires certain folders to exist (see the script itself, should be self-explanatory).